- 📖 Geeky Medics OSCE Book

 An example of a response could be:

 The A-E assessment is not in the scope of this article, however, it is an essential skill that all doctors should possess.
-A thorough guide for A-E assessment can be found here [https://geekymedics.com/abcde-approach/].
+See our A-E assessment guide for more details.

 Once the A-E assessment has been completed and the patient has been stabilised, it is important to think more broadly about a thorough surgical assessment.